Digital Afterlife Keynote: Grief, Technology, and AI

 Just because something is technologically possible doesn’t mean that these developments are desirable.
 Elaine has spent over two decades researching what happens when death meets the digital world and is a Visiting Professor at the Centre for Death and Society at the University of Bath.
 In her keynotes, she addresses the intimate, the systemic, and the corporate implications of digital death.

-Drawing on her consultancy work, groundbreaking books, academic scholarship, and behind-the-scenes roles advising on grief-technology storylines, Elaine explores:
+For this talk, Elaine draws on her consultancy work, groundbreaking books, academic scholarship, and behind-the-scenes roles advising on grief-technology storylines.

 The grief bot revolution: Why AI companions for the bereaved are poised to go mainstream, and what we need to understand before they do